Communication is key in every aspect of life.

 To be a good listener, you need to be comfortable with silence.

-Collins Dobbs, a Stanford Graduate School of Business lecturer, believes that the most productive learning occurs when people allow for distance so that useful reflection can take place.
+Collins Dobbs, a Stanford Graduate School of Business lecturer, believes that the most productive learning occurs when people allow for distance so that helpful reflection can occur.

-In this episode of Think Fast Talk Smart, Matt Abrahams, the host, is joined by Dobbs and discusses the importance of three things when you are receiving feedback: space, pace, and grace.
+In this episode of Think Fast Talk Smart, Matt Abrahams, the host, is joined by Dobbs and discusses the importance of three things when receiving feedback: space, pace, and grace.

 This is a great episode if you want to develop your listening skills.